jopawi7/OptionCalculator/Backend/Input/inputDocumentation.md

 For the input.json file only the following structure is accepted.
-NEVER remove keys in input.json {
+NEVER remove keys in input.json

+Even if parameters are not used such as average_type, binary_payout, binary_payoff_structure they NEVER SHOULD BE NULL but have a valid value as DUMMY.

+{
   "type": "call" | "put",
   "exercise_style": "american" | "european" | "asian" | "binary",